onqtam/headjack/docs/why/cant_be_evil.md

 https://twitter.com/NMukherjee6/status/1654357589562638337

+> "There is always hope when people are forced to listen to both sides." - [John Stuart Mill](https://www.azquotes.com/quote/660271)

 > "The amount of control you have over somebody if you can monitor internet activity is amazing." - [Tim Berners-Lee](https://www.azquotes.com/quote/171763)